magiclamp32/RetroPie-Extra2/README.md

 I have found new scripts made by other people and added them to this Repo.
 I dont take credit for any of them, other then the ones I made

 Most of the scripts do work as is.
-These scritps are all going through retesting and cleanup to get them more inline with the new way of how scripts are writen in RetroPie.

 **1 Find out what ones install as is and mark them as so**